DuckDivers/list-backorders-for-woocommerce/readme.txt

 Donate link: https://www.duckdiverllc.com/woocommerce-list-backorders-plugin/
 Tags: Woocommerce, Backorders, Admin Functions Requires at least: 4.6
-Tested up to: 4.9
+Tested up to: 5.4
-Stable tag: 2.0
+Stable tag: 2.2
-Requires PHP: 5.6
 WC requires at least: 2.0
-WC tested up to: 3.4
+WC tested up to: 4.2
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 A Wordpress Plugin to List Orders with Backordered items on them.
 This helps the store manager with a list of orders that need items to complete fulfillment.
 This is not a stock list report, but only a report of order that are not shipped because of backorders.

 This plugin will add an admin menu item to the WooCommerce Admin Item to "Backordered Items" for easy viewing of orders with backorders, and the ordered-items that are backordered.